 Canvas is MCLA's Learning Management System (LMS).
 Faculty use Canvas to post syllabi, files, manage grades, and communicate with students.
 It is also strongly recommended that faculty who are academic advisors also utilize Canvas for advising.
-Gerol Petruzella in Academic Technology is your resource for all things Canvas.
+Gerol Petruzella and Jessica Yurkofsky in Academic Technology are your resource for all things Canvas.